srinathln7/gossip-gloomers/kafka-logs/efficient-multi-node/README.md

 # Distributed Log Replicator

 In this challenge, both leaders and followers accept read requests as opposed to the multi-node kafka challenge.
-Furthermore, the leader pushes all the updates actively to the followers so that they get the poll latest data.
+Furthermore, the leader pushes all the updates actively to the followers so that they get to poll the latest data without checking what the latest offset is.

 ## Components